mahlenmorris/VCVRack/README.md

 sample rack is just to better illustrate the idea of it being a transformation function; you can put whatever you like into IN.
 Sine wave, oscillator output, random,...
 Drifter alters signals, basically.

+(Someday I'll make a video that demonstrates these notions better.)